Best Prime Day 2020 TV deals: Save $1,000 on a 65-inch Sony OLED, over $100 on Roku TVs

 The smart home makes for strange bedfellows, but I suppose Amazon selling Best Buy's in-house Insignia brand is no stranger than Best Buy selling Amazon's Echo speakers.
 This 43-inch TV, model NS-43DF710NA21, is on sale for $100 off at Amazon -- $20 cheaper than Best Buy's price.
 Again we like the 43-inch TCL Roku TV better overall despite the fact that it's not 4K, but the TCL lacks onboard voice control and currently costs $20 more.

-JVC's LT-50MAW595 is a 50-inch 4K TV with HDR.
-It's built on our favorite smart TV OS, Roku TV, and features a trio of HDMI inputs.
-Regularly selling for $349, it's 37% off during the sale, while supplies last.
+This Element is a 50-inch 4K TV with HDR that, just like the JVC above, runs our favorite smart TV OS, Roku TV.
+It features a trio of HDMI inputs.
+This price is the lowest for a 50-inch smart TV we've seen so far during Prime Day, beating the previous champ, a JVC Roku TV at Walmart, by $18.

+Are you sensing a pattern here?
+Once again the best price at a particular size on Prime Day is found not at Amazon or on a Fire TV (yet) but on another brand and another retailer's Roku TV.
+As with the models above, what we like about this model is that Roku operating system and the inexpensive price.

 Want a much bigger, better TV?
 The XBR-X900H is down to its lowest price ever, down from its original list price of $1,600 and now just $220 more than the competing TCL 6-Series.
 This Sony delivers the Android TV operating system as well as superb image quality and the kind of next-generation connectivity that outdoes the Roku and other like-priced sets -- just in time for the new Xbox Series X and PlayStation 5.
 Sure, it's a big step up in price from the other three here, but the savings is also big.
 The street price is for the 65-incher is currently hovering around $1,000 at most major retailers (just $50 more than the 55-inch version), but clipping the on-screen coupon at Amazon gets it down to $970 there.
 Read our Sony XBR-65X900H review.